-- Performance of a customer’s computer, including its age, processing capability, its operating system, the number of applications running simultaneously, and the presence of any malicious software such as but not limited to malware and viruses.
+- Performance of a customer’s computer, including its age, processing capability, operating system, number of applications running simultaneously, and the presence of any malicious software as but not limited to malware and viruses.

 - The distance packets travel between a customer’s computer and its final destination on the Internet, including the number and quality of the networks of various operators in the transmission.

 - Congestion or high usage levels at the website or destination.
 If a large number of visitors are accessing a site or particular destination at the same time, your connection will be affected if the site or destination does not have sufficient capacity to serve all of the visitors.

 - The performance of the customer’s modem/router.

 It is Ben Lomand Connect’s intent to provide network performance at 90% of advertised speeds 90% of the time.
 You may test your actual speed at any time.
 Individual Internet data services are described in additional detail in the “Internet” section of this webpage.

 Performance Characteristics ‐ Speed

 |817.36 Mbps Download,

 |1000 Mbps||Fiber to the Home||1000 Mbps Download,